a2i2/surround/README.md

 ```

 ## Command Line
-You can use command line to generate a new project or a tutorial.
+You can use command line to generate a new project.

 - To list more information: `surround -h`
-- To generate tutorial: `surround tutorial <path-to-dir>`
 - To generate project: `surround init <path-to-dir>`
   - Use `-p` or `--project-name` to specify name: `surround init <path-to-dir> -p sample`
   - Use `-d` or `--description` to specify description: `surround init <path-to-dir> -p sample -d sample-project`